Deep Neural Networks Inspired by Differential Equations: From Deterministic DEs to Deep Neural Networks

 Beyond their empirical success, ResNets have been rigorously analyzed from a dynamical systems perspective.
 Haber et al. \cite{haber2017stable} and E et al. \cite{weinan2017proposal} established that the residual update in \eqref{ResNet1} can be viewed as a forward Euler discretization of an underlying continuous-time ODE:

 where $v(x,t)$ denotes a velocity field satisfying $v(x, t) = f(x) / \Delta t$.
-This connection enables the application of numerical analysis tools to study network stability and informs the design of continuous-depth models that leverage ODE solvers for flexible and adaptive computation.
-Such insights have inspired numerous ResNets variants and advanced our theoretical understanding of deep network architectures.
+This connection enables the numerical analysis of network stability and inspires continuous-depth models using ODE solvers for adaptive computation, motivating ResNet variants and advancing our theoretical understanding.

 Since the introduction of ResNets, several variants have been proposed to enhance its performance.
 Architecturally, Wide ResNet (WRN)~\cite{zagoruyko2016wide} and ResNeXt~\cite{xie2017aggregated} increase network width and cardinality, while ResNet-S and ResNet-D~\cite{zhang2020forward} focus on optimizing downsampling paths.
 These adaptations balance depth and width for more efficient training.
-Numerically, variants like Residual-in-Residual Network (ResInResNet)~\cite{targ2016resnet}, Polynomial Network (PolyNet)~\cite{zhang2017polynet}, and Fractal Network (FractalNet)~\cite{larsson2016fractalnet} explore different formulations to improve stability and expressiveness.
+Numerically, variants like Residual-in-Residual Network (RiR)~\cite{targ2016resnet}, Polynomial Network (PolyNet)~\cite{zhang2017polynet}, and Fractal Network (FractalNet)~\cite{larsson2016fractalnet} explore different formulations to improve stability and expressiveness.
 Methods such as leapfrog block (LF-Block)~\cite{he2019ode}, Runge-Kutta-2 block (RK2-Block)~\cite{he2019ode}, and higher-order RK4/RK8~\cite{luo2022rethinking} integrate time-stepping techniques from numerical analysis to enhance learning accuracy and convergence.